When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-But if they aren’t attempting to use a sippy cup and their first birthday is approaching, you should try to move things along.
-The American Dental Association says children should no longer use bottles after 12 months of age to prevent tooth decay (1).
+If they show no interest and their first birthday is approaching, you need to be proactive.
+The American Dental Association states children should stop using bottles after 12 months to prevent tooth decay (1).

 Whichever method you choose, remember that breastmilk (or formula) should remain your baby’s main source of calories until age one.
 That doesn’t necessarily mean you have to use bottles until then, only that your baby still needs to take the same amount from the sippy cup that they were taking at the breast or from a bottle.